AlmirPaulo/TarotMeditation/index.md

 * \*card [number]: Displays the correspondent card.
 * \*1card: Displays a random card that we suggest you to read as an advice.
-* \*2cards: Displays two random cards that we suggest you to read (respectively) as the positive and negative side of a situation.
+* \*2cards: Displays two random cards that we suggest you to read (respectively) as the positive and the negative side of a situation.
 * \*3cards: Displays three random cards that we suggest you to read (respectively) as the past influences, the present and the possible future of a situation.

 ## How to read the cards?